Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Thermalization

 In the case of adiabatic state preparation with experimentally relevant levels of phase noise, a comparatively small amount of energy is added to the system.
 This means that the dynamics will be mainly contained in the low energy spectrum where the microcanonical average is not well defined, limiting the analysis to the canonical ensemble.
 A value for $\beta$ of a system at a given energy can always be calculated by solving the equation

-where $|\psi \rangle$ represents the state of the system at the end of the adiabatic state preparation such that the left hand side of the equation gives the final energy at the end of the procedure.
+where $|\psi \rangle$ represents the state of the system at the end of the adiabatic state preparation such that the left-hand side of the equation gives the final energy at the end of the procedure averaged over 100 unique realizations.
 Once a value for $\beta$ is determined it can be used in Eq. \eqref{Canonical} to evaluate arbitrary thermal expectation values at the appropriate energy.
 Given that phase noise has the potential for exciting across the full energy spectrum it is important to access the full Hilbert space, meaning that we limit ourselves to a system size of 11 sites which can be completely diagonalized.